raziel2001au/dgx-trellis2/README.md

 cd trellis2
 ```

-Now run the included setup.sh script (it is based on the original, but heavily modified, including support for DGX Spark):
+Now run the included *setup.sh* script (it is based on the original, but heavily modified, including support for DGX Spark).
+Do note that it compiles flash-attention from source, which takes a long time and consumes a lot of RAM, make sure nothing else is running on the DGX Spark for the setup to succeed:
 ```
 ./setup.sh --new-env --basic --flash-attn --nvdiffrast --nvdiffrec --cumesh --o-voxel --flexgemm
 ```